 What are the benefits of VyprVPN?

-VyprVPN has a lot of benefits including auto-connect on public Wi-Fi, a strict no-logs policy, fast VPN service, split tunneling, torrenting support, multiple compatible devices and browsers, a clean user interface, and 24/7 live support, to name a few.
+VyprVPN has a lot of benefits including auto-connect on public Wi-Fi, a strict no-logs policy, proprietary servers it owns outright, split tunneling, torrenting support, multiple compatible devices and browsers, a clean user interface, and 24/7 live support, to name a few.

 How does VyprVPN compare to ExpressVPN?